Blog OPCF – Explaining Ontario Policy Change Forms

 Accidents happen every day.
 Some aren’t your fault, and others are.
 When an accident is your fault, especially if you have a clean driving record, it can erase all those years of accident-free driving, that is, unless you have accident forgiveness.

 Coming to an amicable agreement with your insurer about the replacement value of your vehicle when filing a claim is important.
-You want to get the most value possible in order to replace your vehicle if it's a total loss.
+You want to get the most value possible to replace your car if it's a total loss.
 This is the purpose of OPCF 43 / 43A.

 OPCF 43 – Removing Depreciation Deduction, and OPCF 43A – Removing Depreciation Deduction for Specified Lessee(s) allows you to remove your insurer’s right to deduct depreciation from the value of your vehicle when settling for damage or loss.
-Essentially, it ensures that you will be able to replace your car with one of the same make and value.
+Essentially, it ensures you can replace your car with one of the same make and value.

 You will have an option for the number of months for it to be in effect.
 In most cases, you can choose between 24 and 60 months.
 To be eligible for this endorsement, drivers must be the vehicle's original owners, and you must carry full insurance.